akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 * When some message loss during a rolling upgrade is acceptable versus a full shutdown and restart, assuming the application recovers afterwards
     - If a `java.io.NotSerializableException` is thrown in `fromBinary` this is treated as a transient problem, the issue logged and the message is dropped
     - If other exceptions are thrown it can be an indication of corrupt bytes from the underlying transport, and the connection is broken
-* For more zero-impact rolling upgrades, it is important to consider a strategy for serialization format that can be evolved.
+* For more zero-impact rolling upgrades, it is important to consider a strategy for serialization that can be evolved.
 You can find advice in
 @ref:[Persistence - Schema Evolution](../persistence-schema-evolution.md), which also applies to
 remote messages when deploying with rolling updates.